awsdocs/aws-cloudformation-user-guide/doc_source/working-with-templates-cfn-designer-walkthrough-createbasicwebserver.md

    The `WebServerInstance` resource depends on the public route to route traffic to the Internet\.
 Without the public route, the instance cannot send a signal \(using the cfn\-signal helper script\) to notify AWS CloudFormation when the instance configuration and application deployments are complete\.

-1. Drag a connection from the `PublicRouteTable` resource to the `PublicSubnet` resource to associate the route table and subnet\.
+1. Create another dependency from the `PublicRouteTable` resource to the `PublicSubnet` resource to associate the route table and subnet\.

    Now the public subnet will use the public route table to direct traffic\.